 Ancient Rome was a bustling city of over one million people.
 At the centre of the city was a meeting place called the forum, and a basilica where court cases and official business took place.
 The people of Rome lived in houses and apartments around the city.
 They visited the shops and markets, bathed at the public baths and visited the Colosseum to watch gladiator fights for entertainment.

 Social hierarchy

-Ancient Rome had a well-structured hierarchy.
-People were born into a group and couldn't usually move from it during their lifetime.
+Ancient Rome had a were born into a group and during their lifetime.
 Almost every group had Roman citizenship, which meant they had rights and could vote.
 However, slaves were not